seanreed1111/recordly1/TTD_original.md

   Duplicate song titles on the same album should not be allowed.

+Site should have at least one each of
+  !an AJAX GET
-Site should have at least one each of an AJAX GET and AJAX POST (or some other modification type verb).
+  !and AJAX POST (or some other modification type verb).

 User should be able to "unfavorite" any favorited item their collection !User should be able to "favorite" any album, song, or artist from any album in their collection